meteostat/dev/src/python/api/hourly/aggregate.md

 ## Parameters

+The `freq` parameter specifies the time series frequency.
+For full specification of available frequencies, please see [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases).
+If you want to aggregate across all weather stations, just set the `spatial` parameter to `true`.

 | **Parameter** | **Description**                            | **Type** | **Default** |
 |:--------------|:-------------------------------------------|:---------|:------------|
 | freq          | Group by the specified frequency           | String   | '1H'        |